BillyBrothers/Stock_Prediction/README.md

     * Window Size: 26, 12, 9 hours
   * **Stochastic Oscillator**: A momentum indicator comparing the current closing price to the high-low range over a set period, used to identify overbought or oversold conditions.
     * Window Size: 14, 3 hours
-  * **Average Directional Index**: A non-directional indicator that quantifies the strength of a trend, regardless of its direction, based on the smoothed difference between positive and negative directional movement.
+  * **Average Directional Index (ADI)**: A non-directional indicator that quantifies the strength of a trend, regardless of its direction, based on the smoothed difference between positive and negative directional movement.
     * Window Size: 14 Hours
   * **Bollinger Bands:** Calculated to characterize A price volatility and identify overbought/oversold conditions.
 The **width** of the bands is used as a feature.
       * Window Size: 2 Hours